U-Right: History

 U-Right was founded by Mr. Leung Ngok in Hong Kong in 1983 and Mr. Leung served as the company chairman until 2008.

+U-Right had acquired the Texcote Technology from Swedish scientists.
+This specific textile was water repellent, dirt resistant and carried environmental properties.
+Its subsidiary U-Right Nano Textile (China) Ltd. produced Texcote-built products for other clothing companies.
+U-Right launched Texcote-based products in 2002.
+Nano-coating clothes only increased production cost by 3%, yet the profit margin of nano-coated products was 50% higher.
+In 2003, the company announced exceptional results thanks to its nano-coated solutions and invested $50 million in a new nano-technology plant in mainland China to accelerate its Texcote-based production.
+In 2006, the company announced it could nano-coat a million items a month thanks to its increased production capacity.

+From 2005 to 2007, in Hong Kong alone, the company store count went from 18 to 65.
+In mainland China, in 2007, U-Right owned 40 stores and 360 franchise stores.
+U-Right launched the stores Sevendays which carry top-tier fashion products (4 stores in 2007), and the high-end fashion brand Pezzx (2 stores in 2007).
+In 2007, U-Right started to sell brands others than their homemade brands.

 In 2008, U-Right was liquidated by Deutsche Bank, its creditor, as HK$1.3 billion debts was disabled to pay back.
 And provisional liquidator took over U-Right.
 Retail stores were closed down and 160 employees were laid off.
 Mr. Leung, U-Right's former chairman, was also declared bankrupt by the Hong Kong High Court.
 Its shares still suspended trading until further notice.